ucll-3dgraphics/ucll-3dgraphics-classroom-2425-3dg-2425-mc-2425_mc_starter/description.md

 Bedrock in minecraft is the lowest level of blocks.
 They're indestructible so the player can't see beyond the world.

-* Create a method for your chunk called `generatechunk`.
+* Create a method for your chunk called `generateChunk`.
 * This method will fill all the blocks in your `Chunk` right before you create the Mesh.
 * For bedrock, we're going to fill the bottom layers of our chunk with bedrock block.
 The layer should be at least one thick (where y == 0 should be all bedrock), but bedrock can go up to 3 layers.
 Get a good mix of how high the bedrock goes, you can use `Random.Range` to determine the height of the bedrock.